Singularity University in Collaboration with BD Launches First Global Impact Challenge in Singapore

 ABOUT SINGULARITY UNIVERSITY (SU)

-Singularity University is a global learning and innovation community using exponential technologies to tackle the world’s biggest challenges and build an abundant future for all.
-SU's collaborative platform empowers individuals and organizations across the globe to learn, connect, and innovate breakthrough solutions using accelerating technologies like artificial intelligence, robotics, and digital biology.
-SU was founded in 2008 by renowned innovators Ray Kurzweil and Peter H. Diamandis and is partnered with leading organizations including Google, Deloitte, Genentech, and UNICEF.
-To learn more, visit SU.org, join us on Facebook, and follow us on Twitter @SingularityU.
+Singularity University (SU) is a global learning and innovation community using exponential technologies to tackle the world’s biggest challenges and build an abundant future for all.
+SU’s collaborative platform empowers individuals and organizations across the globe to learn, connect, and innovate breakthrough solutions using accelerating technologies like artificial intelligence, robotics, and digital biology.
+A certified benefit corporation headquartered at NASA Research Park in Silicon Valley, SU was founded in 2008 by renowned innovators Ray Kurzweil and Dr. Peter H. Diamandis with program funding from leading organizations including Google, Deloitte, and UNICEF.
+To learn more, visit SU.org, join us on Facebook, follow us on Twitter @SingularityU.

 ABOUT GLOBAL IMPACT CHALLENGES